groupdocs-merger/GroupDocs.Merger-Products/english/merger/java/extract/one.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Extract DOT File By Pages in Java"
+    title_left: "Extract ONE File By Pages in Java"
     content_left: |
-        [GroupDocs.Merger](https://products.groupdocs.com/merger/java/) makes it easy for Java developers to extract a single DOT file into multiple resultant files by implementing a few easy steps.
+        [GroupDocs.Merger](https://products.groupdocs.com/merger/java/) makes it easy for Java developers to extract a single ONE file into multiple resultant files by implementing a few easy steps.

         *   Initialize <mark>**ExtractOptions**</mark> class with page numbers that should appear in the resultant document.
         *   Create new instance of <mark>**Merger**</mark> class and pass source document path as a constructor parameter.